pratheeksh/Deep-Image-Search-Engine/README.md

 ## Feature extraction

-Experiments:
-- AlexNet is used as a feature extractor to extract a feature vectore of dimension 4096 from each of the images.
+A convolutional neural network (AlexNet) is used as a feature extractor to extract a feature vectore of dimension 4096 from each of the images.
+The network is pretrained to classifiy ImageNet features and is used out of the box to this application.
+The outputs of the second to last layer are used as the image features.
 The results are stored in a feature dictionary `feat_dict.p` whose keys are the image numbers (can also be thought of as doc ids)

+## Searching images

+KD trees are used to store and efficiently search for similar feature vectors.
+When an image is loaded into the search engine, features are extracted from the image using AlexNet, then each KD tree is searched for a set of similar feature vectors.

 ## Test data